Heart and Hands Postpartum Doula Training & Certification Program

 COURSE DETAILS

-Instructional methods include on-line/web format lecture, demonstration, discussion, experiential processes, role-play exercises, including videos and exercises.
+Instructional methods include online/web lectures, demonstrations, discussions, experiential processes, role-play exercises, and videos and exercises.

-This can also be offered as an in-service for agency staff.
-Contact us for more information and to schedule.
+This can also be offered as an in-service for agency staff or for community groups.
+Please feel free to contact us for more information and to schedule.

 INTENDED AUDIENCE

-No prior experience, education or training is required.
-Instruction is conducted in English with some Spanish materials (Spanish instructor and course manual can be provided if requested).
+No prior experience, education, or training is required.
+Instruction is conducted in English with some Spanish materials (a Spanish instructor and course manual can be provided if requested).
 Professions who will benefit from this training are:

 - Home visitors working with mothers and infants